danieljamessmith/blog/posts/BTE1/index.md

 Taking $\phi = \mathrm{log}\,f$ yields the above integral formula for $D$.
 Moreover, we see from the last line of the above that for $\phi$ satisfying the functional equation

 $$\begin{aligned}
     \phi + \phi_* = \phi' + \phi'_*
 \end{aligned}$$

-we have, at least formally,
+we have, at least formally, the conservation law:

 $$\begin{aligned}
         \frac{\text{d}}{\text{d} t}\int f(t,x,v)\phi(v)\,\text{d} x\,\text{d} v = 0.
 \end{aligned}$$